Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-installation-english.rst

 Why providing two different build systems
 -----------------------------------------

-We felt that OTP build tools and Emakefiles were not expressive enough for our needs: as mentioned in `Building Myriad`_, a full, rather complete/complex/powerful build system based on `GNU make <https://www.gnu.org/software/make/manual/make.html>`_ is used by Ceylan-Myriad natively instead.
+We felt that OTP build tools and Emakefiles were not expressive enough for our needs: as mentioned in `Building Myriad`_, a full, rather complete/complex/powerful build system based on `GNU make <https://www.gnu.org/software/make/manual/make.html>`_ is used by Ceylan-Myriad natively instead, and has been fully satisfactory for years (simple, lightweight, reliable, controllable, flexible, fast, etc.).

 It allows to introduce all the generic rules we wanted, to define many conditional settings, to walk through an arbitrarily nested source tree, to integrate within a layered stack (notably alongside some other ``Ceylan-*`` libraries that depend on Ceylan-Myriad) and to perform a multi-stage build to accommodate the compilation and use of parse-transforms, with their own set of prerequisites.